OGBlackDiamond/Proxy-Messages/README.md

 ### Configuration Overview:
 All configurations are managed on the proxy side, meaning there’s no need to synchronize settings across individual backend servers.
 Simply edit the `config.yml` file located in `plugins/proxymessages/` on your proxy server to get started.

-#### Note:
+### The Paper Plugin:
-This plugin is only required to be on the proxy server.
-However, the vanilla "{player} has joined the game." messages will still appear.
-I reccommend using a plugin on all of your backend servers to remove this message.
-I created and built one for your convenience, but it has no correlation to the function of the proxy plugin.
-Use whatever plugin you like. **The build of the server-side plugin is no longer included in releases 3.0.0 and above**.
-If you'd like to use the server-side plugin to remove the default join and leave messages, please find an old realease, and download from there, or build a new one.
+ProxyMessages can work standalone on a velocity server.
+However, due to limitations in the velocity API, it cannot edit or change the vanilla messages that normally appear on servers.
+These include the vanilla join and leave messages, as well as vanilla chat messages on the server that the player is connected to.
+If you'd like remove the vanilla join and leave messages, and format chat messages, please use the provided paper plugin on all of your backend servers.
+Once the paper plugin is installed, the aforementioned features will automatically start working.
+No extra configuration is needed.

 #### **COLOR**:
 In all message options, you can insert a hex code inside brackets (example: `{#ff0066}`).
 All text after the hex code will be turned into that color.
 You can use this multiple times in one string for a multicolored message.
 Default color for all text is yellow.